jojopoper/CoinReader/gate/README.md

-# Go poloniex datas reader
+# Go Gate.io datas reader

 *Description: This library for readout history trade datas and orders from https://gate.io